-The Union College Chemistry Department, certified by the American Chemical Society, offers small classes and laboratory settings.
-Our faculty members are dedicated teachers with a wide range of expertise in everything from organic and inorganic chemistry to analytical, forensic and environmental chemistry.
+The Union College Chemistry Department is certified by the American Chemical Society and offers small classes and laboratory settings.
+Our faculty members are dedicated teachers with a wide range of expertise in everything from organic and inorganic chemistry to analytical, forensic, and environmental chemistry.

 At Union, you will enjoy extraordinary opportunities for research.
-In addition to participating in the campus wide Steinmetz Research Symposium, many students present at national and regional conferences.
-Students also can get involved in summer research with faculty mentors; some 30-40 summer research fellowships in chemistry are awarded each year.
+In addition to participating in the campus wide Steinmetz Research Symposium, Chemistry students present at national and regional conferences.
+Students also participate in summer research with faculty mentors; approximately 30-40 summer research chemistry fellowships are awarded each year.

-- Our small class and laboratory sizes which allow for close interaction between students and faculty.
+- Our small class and laboratory sizes allow for close interaction between students and faculty.

-- Our excellent collection of chemical instrumentation which can be used in laboratory teaching and for research.
+- Our excellent collection of chemical instrumentation used in laboratory teaching and for research.

 - Access to the IBM cluster for high performance computing.

-- Our strong tradition of student-faculty research leading to publications in well-recognized journals and presentations at national and regional conferences.
-This research occurs both during the academic year and during the summer.
+- Our strong tradition of student-faculty research leading to publications in peer-reviewed journals and presentations at national and regional conferences.
+This research occurs throughout the academic year and the summer.

-- Our location within a liberal arts college, allowing our chemistry and biochemistry majors to explore their interests in areas such as arts, classics, history, economics, and many others.
+- Our situation as part of a liberal arts college, allowing chemistry and biochemistry majors to explore interests in fields such as arts, classics, history, economics, and others.

-- Union’s strong tradition of terms abroad experiences, of which the majority of our majors take advantage.
+- Union’s strong tradition of the term-abroad experience, of which the predominance of our majors take advantage.

 - Our national award-winning Chemistry Club which sponsors plant tours, attendance at monthly professional society meetings, and social events.

 - The opportunity for students to do internships at local chemical and technical firms.

 A recent survey showed that 100% of the 70 students who graduated in the past 5 years with a Chemistry or Biochemistry major were either employed or enrolled in graduate or medical school.
-Here is a summary of their current status:
+Here is a breakdown of those students' current status:

 - 14% enrolled in MD or DO programs